Twins vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .450 with three doubles, two home runs, three walks and seven RBI.
+- Freeman will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .325 with four doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games